Introduction to Java Compilers

 Compilers are an interface between human language and machine understandable language.
 The Java compiler operates on the .java file or on the source code file.
 It then converts every class in the .java file into its corresponding .class file.
 This .class file can operate on any Operating System.

 Hence java is a platform-independent language.
-Note that when we compile our java file with command javac it converts the code into machine language.
+Note that when we compile our java file with the command javac, it converts the code into machine language.
 That code called bytecode.
 Now it’s time to check out different environments that are currently there available for us.

 - Edison Design Group